 When nearly all of our online CME courses are eligible to satisfy MOC Part II requirements, it's easy to find substantive risk solutions that meet physicians' specialized needs.

-The American Board of Medical Specialties (ABMS) and the American Board of Internal Medicine (ABIM) have established two distinct databases for their certified physicians to identify board approved educational activities that meet the Part II standards of MOC.
+The American Board of Medical Specialties (ABMS) and the Accreditation Council for Continuing Medical Education (ACCME) have established two distinct databases for certified physicians to identify board approved educational activities that meet the Part II standards of MOC.

 As Part II of the MOC requirements, these courses are available through our subsidiary risk management site, Medical Interactive Community (MI).
 While our courses may be accessed by any physician directly through MI, LAMMICO is pleased to pass on an additional no-cost benefit directly to those we insure when they access their Member Login.